TREEcg/extract-cbd-shape/README.md

  2. all quads with a named graph matching the entity we’re looking up
  3. It takes hints from a Shape Template (see ↓)

-To be discussed:
- 1. _Should it also extract all RDF reification quads?_ (Included in the original CBD)
- 2. _Should it also extract all singleton properties?_
- 3. _Should it also extract RDF* annnotations?_

 The first focus node is set by the user.
  1a.
 If a shape is set, create a shape template and execute the shape template extraction algorithm 1b.
 If no shape was set, extract all quads with subject the focus node, and recursively include its blank nodes (see also [CBD](https://www.w3.org/submissions/CBD/))